-I shared my father’s story with you because regardless of who wins the presidency, who controls the Senate or the House or the judiciary — whatever political party or individual is put in control of the government — it is imperative, it is essential, it is good and it is right that we as Americans never cease to fight for and defend freedom and justice for all.
+I shared my father’s story with you because regardless of who wins the presidency, who controls the Senate or the House or the judiciary — whatever political party or individual is put in control of the government — it is imperative, it is essential, it is good, and it is right that we as Americans never cease to fight for and defend freedom and justice for all.

-There is a specter of fear, of distrust and outrage that is dividing us today.
+There is a specter of fear, of distrust and outrage, that is dividing us today.
 Discourse over ideas has devolved into bickering, name-calling, trolling, and contests of insult and ego.
 Each side of every argument seems less interested in showing how their ideas defend freedom and justice and more invested in forcing those who disagree into submission.

 I am guilty of this as much as anyone.
 And when I engage in that behavior, I am wrong.

 What is good and decent in America is under assault today from forces that hate us and seek to destroy us every bit as much as the people who hijacked those planes did.
-We do a disservice to the people who died on September 11, 2001, whether as victims or as heroes, and to our living countrymen and ourselves when we forget that defending the freedom of every American, and ensuring that justice prevails for every American — even those that disagree with us — makes this country good and decent.
+We do a disservice to the people who died on September 11, 2001, whether as victims or as heroes, and to our living countrymen and ourselves when we forget that defending the freedom of every American and ensuring that justice prevails for every American — even those that disagree with us — make this country good and decent.

 The purpose of American conservatism is to conserve freedom and justice for the good and happiness of all of us.
-Its purpose is to defend liberty from hatred and evil that seeks to destroy.
+Its purpose is to defend liberty from hatred and evil that seek to destroy.
 That is what we must remember on September 11, and on every day.
 We must never forget that.